0x5a4/nix-easyroam/README.md

 ### Step 2 (optional): Encrypt the file using sops

 If you dont encrypt the file, it will be copied to the nix-store and will be world readable.
-You also cannot put it into a git repo or something
+You also cannot safely put it into a git repo or something

 ```bash
 # copy the file into your secrets folder